Can you tell when a chatbot is fooling you?

 Calibration is the alignment between how certain a system sounds and how often it's right.
 Base language models are reasonably well calibrated.
 After RLHF the calibration breaks: the model sounds equally confident whether it has the right answer or no answer at all, because hedging was penalised in training.
 There is no "I don't know" reflex unless someone deliberately put it back.

-An MIT study (2024) documents that aligned models become systematically overconfident in incorrect choices as the question gets harder.
+MIT and MIT-IBM Watson Lab researchers (2024) have built calibration methods specifically to detect when a model sounds confident about an answer it actually got wrong.
 The practical version: tone is not evidence.
 The bot sounds the same when it knows and when it's guessing.

 4. One long chat starts to feel like a whole world (context drift)